 Coverage for certain medications is only applicable if patient advocacy program fails to provide a solution.
-Advocacy solutions come from a variety of sources, including manufacturer assistance programs, copay cards, grants, and mail order pharmacies.
-The Plan may cover the cost of these options so that your out-of-pocket cost will not exceed the cost under the pharmacy benefit.
+Advocacy solutions come from a variety of sources, including manufacturer assistance programs, copay cards, grants, and mail order Pharmacies.
 The Plan may also allow for a 60-day grace period for urgent medications to allow time to complete the advocacy process.
 Prior authorization is required on all specialty medications.